saleor/saleor-dashboard/README.md

 #### Using stable release

-Check [release log](https://github.com/saleor/saleor-dashboard/releases/) for the latest release
+Check [release log](https://github.com/saleor/saleor-dashboard/releases/) for the latest release.

 #### Using development version